Dectech/DectechR/README.md

 ### Major changes in latest update (09-Jan-2024)

 #### getUnivariate() / runUnivariate():
-- can now handle formula entry i.e. if you want a univariate based on a formula rather than a fitted model
+- can now handle formula entry i.e. if you want to run a univariate based on a formula rather than a fitted model

 #### getOuput()
 - for multilogit models the beta and p-values are now outputted in a wide format, for easy comparison

 #### cc()
-- add cc_varlist() for easily pasting lists of variable names
+- added cc_varlist() for easily pasting lists of variable names
-- changed output format to better pasting of unicode to excel (e.g. so that "£" doesn't get outputted as "Â£")
+- changed the output encoding to avoid strange artefacts when pasting to excel (e.g. previous "£" was getting outputted as "Â£")